Walking Tour to the Red Fort of Delhi

 But when he wrote about the court of the Tughluq emperor, his writings showed clear conflict.
 For he was serving an empire that was great and wealthy and powerful, whose Muslim king was the most generous of all he had ever seen or heard of (this empire was probably the origin of the ‘Arabic’ exotic imagery of royal parades with princes on elephants tossing gold into the crowd, and princesses in harem pants, a la Disney’s Aladdin – which is actually not Arabic at all).

-Yet, he could not help but be horrified by the king's casual and bloody cruelty - also exceeding any he had seen or heard of.
-I think he was quite traumatised by it.
-But even though he was writing many years after the experience, safely far away in Morocco, he was still circumspect about criticising the Delhi king.
+Yet, he was horrified by the king’s casual and bloody cruelty, also exceeding any he had seen or heard of.
+(This is saying a lot, considering the fairly violent era.)
+He seemed quite traumatised by his experience in the Tughluq court.
+And still, even though he was writing about it many years after the experience, safely far away in Morocco, his words were circumspect about criticising the Delhi king!
+It’s like his faith was straining against his culture.
 I found it fascinating.

-I guess I'm fortunate in not being able to understand it.
-Perhaps someone living under one of today's true totalitarian states - perhaps North Korea or China in its Tibet or Uyghur presence - would read the same passages and see only... a perfectly sensible man.
+I guess I’m fortunate in not being able to understand it.
+And it reminded me that there will be things we simply cannot understand, because it’s not the reality we live in.
+That doesn’t mean it isn’t real or valid.
+Perhaps someone living under one of today’s true totalitarian states – North Korea, perhaps – would read the same passages and see only… a perfectly sensible man.

 Impressions of New Delhi